TCLee-tech/Java-Springboot-Gemini/README.md

 ### Thymeleaf UI

 You may want a html page where you can enter values, attach files (need code modification).
 One option for server-side rendering of a UI is to use Thymeleaf.
 There are alternatives to Thymeleaf.
-There is also an option to code a frontend interface (Javascript, Python, React, NextJS, Angular etc).
+It is also an option to code a frontend interface (Javascript, Python, React, NextJS, Angular etc).

 For thymeleaf,
    - a "controller" that maps the GET, POST methods